2008 United States presidential election in Nebraska: Campaign in Omaha

 Nebraska has two electoral votes that go to the winner of the popular vote in the state, while the other three are split based on whichever candidate wins the popular vote in each of Nebraska's three congressional districts, all of which have trended Republican in the past elections.
-However Nebraska's 2nd Congressional District, based in the city of Omaha, is significantly less conservative.
+However, Nebraska's 2nd congressional District, which encompasses Omaha, is significantly less conservative.

-The second CD of Nebraska was actually considered as a battleground area by some, leading the Obama campaign to open a single campaign office in Omaha with 15 staff members to cover the congressional district in September 2008.
+Nebraska's second congressional was considered as a battleground area by some, leading the Obama campaign to open a single campaign office in Omaha with 15 staff members to cover the congressional district in September 2008.
 More than 900 people attended the opening of those offices.
 Democratic Mayor Mike Fahey of Omaha said that he would do whatever it takes to deliver the electoral vote tied to the 2nd Congressional District to Obama, and the Obama Campaign considered Nebraska's 2nd congressional district "in play".
 Former Democratic U.S. Senator Bob Kerrey and then senior U.S. Senator Ben Nelson campaigned in the city for Obama.

 Analysis

 Nebraska, part of the conservative Great Plains region, is one of the most Republican states in the nation.
 It has only gone Democratic in a presidential election seven times since statehood.
-Continuing on that trend, McCain won the Cornhusker State by nearly 15 points.
+Continuing on that trend, McCain won Nebraska by nearly 15 points.
 Obama was only able to win four counties: Douglas County, which contains Omaha; Lancaster County, which contains the state capital of Lincoln and the University of Nebraska; Saline County; and Thurston County, which contains a Native American reservation and was the only county to be won by John Kerry in 2004.
 No Democratic presidential nominee since Lyndon B. Johnson's landslide 1964 victory has ever won more than four counties in Nebraska.
 In 2008, McCain won Nebraska's 1st Congressional District and Nebraska's 3rd Congressional District by fairly safe margins, along with the state as a whole, but Obama managed to carry Nebraska's 2nd Congressional District, based in Omaha, by a slim margin of 1,260 votes, resulting in one of Nebraska's five electoral votes being awarded to Obama.
 This was a particularly notable win, because with Nebraska's split electoral vote system Obama became the first Democratic presidential candidate to win an electoral vote from Nebraska since 1964.

 Obama did particularly well in the state's two most populated counties, Douglas and Lancaster.
-While John Kerry had lost these counties by double digits, Obama was able to carve out small victories in a state he lost by a landslide.
+Obama was able to carve out small victories and became the first Democrat to carry those counties since 1964.
+As of the 2024 presidential election, this is the last election in which Saline County voted Democratic.

 During the same election, Republicans held the open U.S. Senate seat vacated by Republican Chuck Hagel who retired.
 Former Republican Governor Mike Johanns easily defeated Democrat Scott Kleeb, a rancher, by 17.46 points.
 Johanns received 57.52% of the total vote while Kleeb took in 40.06%.
 At the state level, a candidate known to be a Republican picked up a seat in the nonpartisan and unicameral Nebraska Legislature in 2008.